holycrap872/ucls-ml-ai/CourseMaterial/03_list_sets_maps/02_problem_sets/lesson_plan.md

 ## Homework

-- TIL entry about five methods of the `set` data structure
+- TIL entry about four methods of the `set` data structure
 - Problems 0 - 6 of Data Structure Wheaties